gilrom/smart-garden/README.md

 **Hardware Features**
-1. Real-time data measurement and display
-   a.
-Noise filtration from sensor readings to ensure accurate measurements.
+1. Real-time data measurement and display a.Noise filtration from sensor readings to ensure accurate measurements.
    b.
 A button for simple toggling between sensors, allowing for user-friendly navigation.
    c.
 Screen timeout setting, determining how long the display stays on before turning off to conserve power.